davemaurer/daily_exercises/arrays/arrays_0.md

   the same <em>box</em>.
 The <em>box</em> can be any data structure, and in the case of many single values that don't really make sense as pairs, an Array works great.

 - Arrays can hold ANY legal Ruby value.
-So they can hold:
+So they can hold essentially anything you can assign as a variable:

   * Raw values (literal values, basic values, whatever you want to call any of the 5 basic data types, which are: Strings, Integers, Booleans, Symbols, Nil).
 Example: `[1, nil, "a", :prince, true]`
   * Other arrays.
 Example: `mixed_values = [[1, 2, 3], ["Frog", "Bat", "Hat"], [6, 10, 4]]`